How Do Progressive Web Apps Really Compare to Native Apps?

 For "heavier" apps, ones that users interact with frequently, or those they forget to close altogether - resource use in terms of power/battery, storage space and mobile data use can be significant.

-PWAs can also cause similar drainage issues.
+PWAs can cause similar drainage issues.
 The Safari app causes nearly as much of a burden as the most commonly used apps on the phone.
 Really, what it boils down to is:

 If you’re trying to reach an audience that lives in a region where data networks tend to be more expensive and users unable to pay for it, then a PWA is going to be the best option.

 Google highlight that Konga cut data usage by 92% when they turned their mobile website into a PWA.
-Having a PWA that didn't use much data was was essential because nearly two-thirds of Nigerian users (Konga's home market) access the Internet on mobile via 2G networks.
+Having a PWA that didn't use much data was was essential because nearly two-thirds of Nigerian users (Konga's home market) access the internet on mobile via 2G networks.

 Some native apps can work and store content for offline use too, which might help with spotty connections (but not as much if data is expensive).